← Root Systems → Properties of Representations of Semi-simple Lie-Algebras

 Constructing the universal enveloping algebra

-Before embarking on the general case a few pivotal cases will be elucidated; it will turn out that the existence of the map $\d$ relies basically on one relation: the Jacobi identity!
+Before embarking on the general case a few instructive cases will be elucidated; it will turn out that the existence of the map $\d$ relies basically on one relation: the Jacobi identity!

 3. Finally lets look at a quadruple $ijkl$.
 We just delineate the case $j < i\leq l < k$: $$ ijkl=ijlk+ij[k,l]=jilk+[i,j]lk+ji[k,l]+[i,j][k,l] $$ or the other way: $$ ijkl=jikl+[i,j]kl=jilk+ji[k,l]+[i,j]lk+[i,j][k,l] $$ but both expressions coincide.